Other Interceptors

 Sometimes you may want to cache a response that is not JSON, or that is a Stream.
 Either created by another interceptor or even by the axios adapter itself.

-To do so, you can use the axios’s native transformResponse option, which is a function that receives the response and returns a string or a buffer.
+To do so, you can use axios’s native transformResponse option, which is a function that receives the response and returns a string or a buffer.

 Axios Cache Interceptor can only handle serializable data types, so you need to convert the response to a string or a buffer.